-Current Projects
+Programmed Projects

-The City compiled a short list of projects, which are currently programmed or may already be in the design and/or construction phase.
-Current projects include approximately 2.4 miles of bike boulevards, 15 miles of bike lanes, 12 miles of multi-use trails and 3 miles of bike routes.
-The estimated cost for these projects is \$8.0 million.
-A detailed list of these projects is shown below; the map is on page 68.
+In addition the City of Albuquerque provided a short list of projects, which are currently programmed or may already be in the design and/or construction phase.
+These projects include approximately 4.5 miles of bike boulevards, 72 miles of bike lanes, 42 miles of multi-use trails and 20 miles of bike routes.
+The estimated total cost for these projects is \$51.1 million.
+A detailed list of these projects is shown below.
+A map of these projects is also included in the back of this report.